UPDATED: JULY 06, 2023 | 2 MIN READ

 Non-owner car insurance

 You may be looking into getting your teen a non-owner policy.
-This is coverage for people who don’t have their own car but may use rental vehicles or borrowed cars to drive.
+This is coverage for people without a car but may use rental vehicles or borrowed cars to drive.
 Unfortunately, most insurance companies won’t offer this type of coverage if your teen has access to their family car.

-How to minimize costs on car insurance for kids
+How to minimize costs of car insurance for kids

-Whether adding your kid to your car insurance or setting them up with their policy, it’s likely to be on the pricier end.
+Whether adding your kid to your car insurance or setting them up with their policy, it will likely be pricier.
 However, you can take advantage of some handy tips and tricks to get discounts that can lower costs.

 Avoid flashy cars